-For the nine months ended October 31, 2023, 39% of our revenues were generated from customers outside the United States.
+For the three months ended April 30, 2024, 39% of our revenues were generated from customers outside the United States.
 We have operations in multiple cities globally.
 Operating in international markets requires significant resources and management attention and subjects us to regulatory, economic, and political risks that are different from those in the United States.
 In addition, we will face risks in doing business internationally that could adversely affect our business and results of operations, including:

-- the need to localize and adapt our platform for specific countries, including translation into foreign languages and associated expenses; - data privacy laws that impose different and potentially conflicting obligations with respect to how personal data is processed or require that customer data be stored in a designated territory; - difficulties in staffing and managing foreign operations; - regulatory and other delays and difficulties in setting up foreign operations; - different pricing environments, longer sales cycles, longer accounts receivable payment cycles, and collections issues; - new and different sources of competition; - weaker protection for intellectual property and other legal rights than in the United States and practical difficulties in enforcing intellectual property and other rights outside of the United States; - laws and business practices favoring local competitors; - compliance challenges related to the complexity of multiple, conflicting, and changing governmental laws and regulations, including employment, tax, sanctions, privacy, and data protection laws and regulations; - increased financial accounting and reporting burdens and complexities; - declines in the values of foreign currencies relative to the U.S. dollar; - restrictions on the transfer of funds; - potentially adverse tax consequences; - the cost of and potential outcomes of any claims or litigation; - future accounting pronouncements and changes in accounting policies; - changes in tax laws or tax regulations; - health or similar issues, such as a pandemic or epidemic; and - regional and local economic and political conditions, such as global economic downturns or recessions in the regions in which we do business, bank failures, as well as macroeconomic and policy impacts of political instability and armed conflicts.
+- the need to localize and adapt our platform for specific countries, including translation into foreign languages and associated expenses; - privacy and data protection laws that impose different and potentially conflicting obligations with respect to how personal information is processed or require that customer data be stored in a designated territory; - difficulties in staffing and managing foreign operations; - regulatory and other delays and difficulties in setting up foreign operations; - different pricing environments, longer sales cycles, longer accounts receivable payment cycles, and collections issues; - new and different sources of competition; - weaker protection for intellectual property and other legal rights than in the United States and practical difficulties in enforcing intellectual property and other rights outside of the United States; - laws and business practices favoring local competitors; - compliance challenges related to the complexity of multiple, conflicting, and changing governmental laws and regulations, including employment, tax, sanctions, privacy, data protection, and security laws and regulations; - increased financial accounting and reporting burdens and complexities; - declines in the values of foreign currencies relative to the U.S. dollar; - restrictions on the transfer of funds; - potentially adverse tax consequences; - the cost of and potential outcomes of any claims or litigation; - future accounting pronouncements and changes in accounting policies; - changes in tax laws or tax regulations; - health or similar issues, such as a pandemic or epidemic; and - regional and local economic and political conditions, such as global economic downturns or recessions in the regions in which we do business, bank failures, as well as macroeconomic and policy impacts of political instability and armed conflicts.

-In addition, armed conflicts such as Russia's military invasion of Ukraine and the armed conflict in Israel and the Gaza Strip have created potential global security concerns and could impact regional and global economies, which could in turn adversely affect our business.
+In addition, armed conflicts such as Russia's military invasion of Ukraine and the armed conflict in Israel and the Gaza Strip have created potential global security concerns that could impact operations in our global offices in affected regions and could also impact regional and global economies, either of which could adversely affect our business.

 As we continue to expand our business globally, our success will depend, in large part, on our ability to anticipate and effectively manage these risks.
 These factors and others could harm our ability to increase international revenues and, consequently, would materially impact our business and results of operations.

 Continuing to leverage our existing international operations and any potential entry into additional international markets will require significant management attention and financial resources.
 Our failure to successfully manage our international operations and the associated risks effectively could limit the future growth of our business.